sensu/sensu-docs/content/sensu-go/6.4/get-started.md

 ---
 title: "Get started with Sensu"
 linkTitle: "Get Started with Sensu"
-description: "Sensu is the industry-leading solution for multi-cloud monitoring at scale.
-The Sensu observability pipeline helps businesses automate their monitoring workflows and gain deep visibility into their multi-cloud environments.
-Get started now and feel the #monitoringlove."
+description: "Automate observability workflows and gain deep visibility into cloud environments with Sensu, the industry-leading solution for multi-cloud monitoring at scale."
 version: "6.4"
 weight: -70
 product: "Sensu Go"